Deeklming/Skills-Syntax-SL/README.md

 # Skills-Syntax-SL
-Skills Syntax and Standard Library Study Collection
+Skills Syntax or Instruction or Theory and Standard Library Study Collection